Mid-Sha'ban: Hadith

 Ayesha (R) said, one night I did not find the Prophet (ṣalla'llahu 'alayhi wa-sallam), and I went out to seek him.
 I noticed that he was in Jannatu 'l-Bāqi, lifting his head towards the sky.
 He said, "O Aisha!
 Do you fear that Allah and His Messenger will do injustice to you?"
 Ayesha (R) said, "No, but rather I thought that you might have gone to your wife.
-He said that Allah Almighty descended on the earth in the middle of the night of Sha'ban and forgave the sins of more people than the wool of the sheeps of the people of Kalb tribe.
+He said that Allah Almighty descended on the earth in the middle of the night of Sha'ban and forgave the sins of more people than the wool of the sheep of the people of Kalb tribe.
 (Ibn Majah, As-Sunan 1/444, Hadith No. 1388).

 Ibnu Abi Sabrah, the only narrator of this hadith.
 Ahmad, Imam Bukhari and other Muhaddiths accused him of being liars.